yushiangfu/study-notes/e0-usb.md

 ## <a name="gadget"></a> Gadget

-Laptops and mobiles can work as USB hosts accessing USB devices through a host controller and root hub.
+Laptops and mobile devices can function as USB hosts, accessing USB devices through a host controller and root hub.
-However, modern mobiles and pads can also act like USB devices, ready to respond to host-side requests.
+However, they can also act as USB devices, responding to requests from a host.
-It's a feature in need of support from hardware which can be either a USB host controller (UHC) or USB device controller (UDC) at one time.
+This functionality requires hardware support from either a USB host controller (UHC) or a USB device controller (UDC).
-The Linux system that behaves like a USB device is called the gadget, driven by the gadget drivers that fulfill the actual functionality.
+In the Linux system, the gadget feature enables the device to behave like a USB device and is powered by gadget drivers.
-So far, a few types of drivers have been mentioned:

-- device driver
-    - to match interface driver(s)
-- interface driver
-    - to control a USB device
-- host controller driver
-    - to control a UHC
-- gadget driver
-    - to become a USB device
-- device controller driver
-    - to control a UDC
+These drivers include device drivers, interface drivers, host controller drivers, gadget drivers, and device controller drivers.

 <p align="center"><img src="images/usb/gadget.png" /></p>